Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 ## Webpack module: bundle from CJS, AMD, ES modules

 Webpack is a bundler for modules.
-It uses transpile combined CommonJS module, AMD module, and ES module into a harmony module pattern, and bundle all code into one single file.
+It transpiles combined CommonJS module, AMD module, and ES module into a single harmony module pattern, and bundle all code into a single file.
 For example, the following 3 files define 3 modules in 3 different syntaxes:

 ```js
 // Define AMD module: amdDependencyModule1.js